 This document is only valid for the day on which it is accessed.
 Please read our disclaimer.

 An elevated blood pressure level in childhood can predict an increased cardiovascular risk in adult life.
 The increasing prevalence of childhood obesity necessitates regular surveillance of blood pressure to detect abnormal blood pressure and hence increased cardiovascular risk.
 Identifying hypertension in children allows for treatment, assessment of target organ damage and investigation of aetiology.
+The American Academy of Pediatrics 2017 Clinical Practice Guideline for Screenng and Management of High Blood Pressure in Children recommends an annual blood pressure on children > 3 years of age at every health encounter if they have risk factors.

 Measurement of Blood Pressure